17

 SUMMARY

-The stadium itself is relatively ordinary compared to some of its cohorts, and the food and beer concessions could use more local flavor.
+The stadium itself is relatively ordinary compared to some of its cohorts, and the concessions could use more local flavor.
 But it’s still a good-looking facility in absolute terms and offers a city view unmatched by all but one park.
 Add baseball’s best fans into the mix, and you’ll have yourself a recipe for a good day at the ballpark.
 Even if you hate the Cardinals.